Trend Micro

-History
+Corporate history

 1988–1999

 The company was founded in 1988 in Los Angeles by Steve Chang, his wife, Jenny Chang, and her sister, Eva Chen (陳怡樺).
 The company was established with proceeds from Steve Chang's previous sale of a copy protection dongle to a United States–based Rainbow Technologies.
 Shortly after establishing the company, its founders moved headquarters to Taipei.

 In 1992, Trend Micro took over a Japanese software firm to form Trend Micro Devices and established headquarters in Tokyo.
 It then made an agreement with CPU maker Intel, under which it produced an anti-virus product for local area networks (LANs) for sale under the Intel brand.
 Intel paid royalties to Trend Micro for sales of LANDesk Virus Protect in the United States and Europe, while Trend paid royalties to Intel for sales in Asia.
 In 1993, Novell began bundling the product with its network operating system.
 In 1996, the two companies agreed to a two-year continuation of the agreement in which Trend was allowed to globally market the ServerProtect product under its own brand alongside Intel's LANDesk brand.

 Trend Micro was listed on the Tokyo Stock Exchange in 1998 under the ticker 4704.
 The company began trading on the United States–based NASDAQ stock exchange in July 1999.